dsiranjeevi26-cmd/OIBSIP/CyberSecurity-Task8-WiresharkTrafficCapture/README.md

 A packet is a small unit of data transmitted across a network.

----

 ## Protocol

-A protocol is a set of rules that allows devices to communicate over a network.
+A protocol is a set of communication rules that allows devices to exchange data over a network.

 Examples include TCP, HTTP, DNS, and HTTPS.

----

 ## Port